TIS 684. Internship. (3 h)

 This language-neutral course examines concepts, characteristics, tools and software of multimedia translation, a distinctive and booming sector in the arena of translation and localization.
 Students will explore translation challenges encountered and creative techniques adopted in translating films, TV shows, documentaries, anime, etc.

 TIS 785.
-Applied Research Project.
+Applied Research Project II.
 (3 h)

-The applied research project will establish a rigorous connection between the practical experience in the workplace and the more theoretical experience in research and in the classroom.
-The applied research project will be divided in two components: during the fall semester (3 credit hours) students will learn about general research methodology and receive individual guidance to choose between the research project options.
-During the spring semester (3 credit hours) students will complete the research project under supervision of a project director.
+The Applied research project will establish a rigorous connection between the practical experience in the workplace and the more theoretical experience in research and in the classroom.
+In Applied Research Project II, students will complete their research project under the supervision of a project director.

 TIS 786.
 Special Topics.
 (1-3 h)